Last updated Sep 13, 2023

 How is theme switching implemented?

-In short, Data Center products include the Atlassian User Interface library (AUI).
-AUI repackages the tokens library from AtlasKit.
-The tokens library provides definitions for the CSS variables and a function to set the theme.
+In short, Data Center products include the Atlassian User Interface library (AUI) which provides the CSS variable definitions for each token.

 In general, the details shouldn’t matter to an app developer.
 What matters is that you define your UI’s colors in terms of the design tokens and have escape hatches to handle more involved scenarios.
 Loading the correct theme will be handled by the product.